The Irish Army complete the demolition of the Nelson Pillar watched by singing spectators.

 A last minute attempt to stop the explosion failed.
 Four members of the Royal Society of Architects for Ireland had pleaded for a restraining injunction to prevent the army and Dublin Corporation from going ahead with the blast plans.
 However, the injunction was refused and the blast went ahead as planned.

-This RTÉ News report was broadcast on 14 March 1966.
+An RTÉ News report was broadcast on 14 March 1966.
+The reporters are Mike Burns and Seán Egan.

 On the day of the bombing RTÉ News spoke to eye-witnesses who were on O'Connell Street when the bomb exploded.
 This report also includes footage of the destruction in the aftermath of the bombing.